Request Free Sample ×

 Crude oil is often referred to as the lifeblood of the global economy, characterized by its broad utilization in refining into fuels, lubricants, and petrochemicals.
 Its market dominance is secured by its well-established infrastructure and legacy applications.
 Conversely, natural gas is making strides as an emerging resource, driven by a shift towards cleaner energy sources.
 Its versatility allows for use in residential heating, electricity generation, and as a feedstock for chemical products.
 The growth in natural gas is further propelled by advancements in extraction technologies, such as hydraulic fracturing, making it a key component of the energy transition landscape.

-Conventional (Dominant) vs. Unconventional (Emerging)
+Conventional (Dominant) vs. Enhanced Oil Recovery (Emerging)

-Midstream (Dominant) vs. Service Providers (Emerging)
+Upstream (Dominant) vs. Downstream (Emerging)

 Get more detailed insights about Oil and Gas market